 Statutory Auditor: it is the control body, established by law, that fulfills the functions of reviewing and inspecting the economic facts of the University.

 Risk Control: is the unit in charge of measuring and evaluating the efficiency, effectiveness and economy of the other controls, advising the institution on the continuity of the administrative process, the re-evaluation of the established plans and the implementation of the necessary corrective measures for the fulfillment of the planned goals or objectives.

-Advisory Committees: 11 advisory committees are defined, preceded by the Rector, with which it is sought to guarantee adequate decision-making at the Institution’s management level.
+Advisory Committees: 11 advisory committees are defined, preceded by the President, which guarantees adequate decision-making at the Institution’s management level.

 - Academic Council: it is the collegiate body in charge of the proper functioning of the University in its academic aspects.

 - Administrative Committee: it is the collegiate body in charge of the proper functioning of the University in its administrative aspects.